Learning Arabic: Top 12 Interesting Reasons to Start

 The Importance of Studying Arabic Literature

 Arabic literature is one of the branches of the Arabic language, and it is noted that the study of Arabic literature is the study of language, grammar, morphology, rhetoric, and discourse.
-The science that organizes the rhythms of poetry and its poetic meters, and sets the main rules for writing poetry, which made Arabic poetry the most eloquent and rhetoric as a result of following specific rhythms and main rules.
+The science that organises the rhythms of poetry and its poetic meters and sets the main rules for writing poetry, which made Arabic poetry the most eloquent and rhetorical as a result of following specific rhythms and main rules.
 In addition to its rich heritage in prose and ancient storytelling.

 The Heritage of the Arabic Language